 This benefit is a function of their high fiber and low carbohydrate content.
 This is the opposite in simple carbohydrates where the reverse is the case.

-Eating complex high glycemic index carbohydrates help to normalize the blood sugar levels and insulin secretion simultaneously.
+Eating complex low glycemic index carbohydrates help to normalize the blood sugar levels and insulin secretion simultaneously.

 3. Exercise regularly

 The benefits of exercising are many.
-It helps to prevent many diseases and keep your body fit.
+It helps to prevent many diseases and keeps your body fit.

 The universal recommendation of 30 minutes of exercise at least three times a week is just good enough to prevent the risk of diabetes.
 You can go on brisk walking, swimming, skipping, cycling on a recumbent bike, jogging or dancing.
 Exercising could actually be fun too.